frankbraun/frankbraun.github.io/keystone/index.md

 Signing a shielded transaction on the Keystone is a simple process in Zashi:

 1. Switch to the Keystone "account".
-2. Prepare the transaction as with a normal Zashi transaction.
+2. Prepare the transaction as with a normal transaction in Zashi.
 3. Press `"Confirm with Keystone"`.
 4. Scan the QR code with the Keystone.
 5. Review and sign the transaction on the Keystone.